 Rising obesity rates and harmful side effects of fad diets can no longer be ignored.
-Treadmill desks offer a unique solution that answers all of the challenges.
+Treadmill desks offer a unique solution that answers many of the challenges faced by individuals that lack the time or motivation to exercise.

 The nation's obesity epidemic has reached alarming levels despite decades of fad dieting, ignoring American's simultaneous trend toward decreasing amounts of physical activity.